tosca07/picochess/README.md

 - gamesdb, games window on web page

 How to open the web page and play?
-Use localhost:8080 in your browser to open the web page.
+Use localhost in your browser to open the web page.
 If you are running on another machine replace localhost with the ip address of your Pi4.

+How to analyse a game?
+You can use the menu to go to Mode and switch to "Hint On" mode.
+Now you make moves for both sides.
+Use the plus and minus button to check the score.
+When you are done analysing: use the Game Setup from the menu and chose Declare game ending.
+Your game with comments is saved in /opt/picochess/games/last_game.pgn.

+How to analyse a PGN game?
+You can upload a PGN game.
+Go to localhost/upload and chose a PGN file to upload to Picochess.
+Now you can step through the game in Picochess by using the pause button ".
+Finally save the game from the menu if you want to store the evaluations.

 Additional scripts you might find useful:
 - install-dgtpi-clock.sh, run this on DGT3000 Dgt Pi clock hardware, it installs the dgtpi service